Tutte's dichromate for signed graphs: Tensions and potential differences

+Thus, $f$ is in the image of $\delta$ if and only if it is a $G$-potential difference. \end{theorem} \begin{proof} Suppose first that $f=\delta g$ for some $g \in G^V$.
+The terms of the sum contain for each $v\in V(X)$ two appearances of $g(v)$ with coefficient $\pm 1$, and therefore in total $g(v)$ has coefficient in $\{0,\pm 2\}$, and the overall sum is a multiple of $2$.
+This proves that if $f$ is in the image of $\delta$, then the sum of its values around an unbalanced cycle is a multiple of $2$ in~$G$.

 Let us now prove the converse.
-For connected components the statement follows (\cite[Theorem 5.1]{chen09}).
-Consider an unbalanced connected component $\Sigma_0$ and let $X$ an unbalanced cycle in the component.
-By vertex switching we may assume that there is a single edge $e'$ of $X$ that is negative, i.e. $\sigma(e)=+1$ for each $e\in E(X)\backslash \{e'\}$ and $e'=u'v'$ has $\sigma(e') = -1$.
+For balanced connected components the statement follows from (\cite[Theorem 5.1]{chen09}).
+Consider an unbalanced connected component $\Sigma_0$ and let $X$ be an unbalanced cycle in this component.
+Let $B=X\cup B'$ be a connected basis for $\Sigma_0$ containing $X$ as its unbalanced cycle.
+By vertex switching we may assume that there is a single edge $e'$ of $B$ that is negative, and that such an edge belongs to $X$, that is, $\sigma(e)=+1$ for each $e\in E(B)\backslash \{e'\}$ and $e'=u'v'$ has $\sigma(e') = -1$ and $e'\in E(X)$.